Skip to content

 Fallback value

-If the second argument is not a function, it is returned as-is as the fallback value on error (evaluated only when the body fails).
-Because lambdas do not capture closures, this is the only way to surface an outer binding from the failure branch:
+If the second argument is not a function, it is returned as-is as the fallback value on error (evaluated only when the body fails):

 (try (raise "boom") 0)